Review was updated on 17th December, 2020

 The range of titles on offer is just too full of highlights to name them all, but let’s start with the big guns.
 The entire Star Wars catalogue is here, all of it in 4K, Dolby Vision and Dolby Atmos.
 This is the first time most of these movies have been available in 4K, and fans are going to be thrilled with the picture quality.
 The entire Marvel Cinematic Universe is here as well, letting you finally line up that Marvel marathon and watch all the films in the correct order – also all in 4K, Dolby Vision and Dolby Atmos.

-There are all the Pixar movies (not Toy Story 4 yet, of course – but it’s coming) and all of Disney’s animations, new and old – from Sleeping Beauty to the live-action Lady and the Tramp.
+There are all the Pixar movies and all of Disney’s animations, new and old – from Sleeping Beauty to the live-action Lady and the Tramp.
 Yes, you’ll find the movies with human stars too – Mary Poppins and its modern sequel, Maleficent, Alice in Wonderland and the Pirates of the Caribbean films.
 Avatar is here with an (optional) family-friendly version available.
 Needless to say, Frozen is very much there (along with its recent sequel) so your kids can watch it for the 340th time – and if you want to get nostalgic about your own childhood, lots of old Disney TV movies are there including the beloved animated classic film The Lion King.

 And that’s really just scratching the surface.
 Alongside all this are a bunch of new Disney+ Originals, including the eagerly awaited new series set in the Star Wars universe, The Mandalorian (and yes, it’s very good indeed!)
 Jeff Goldblum has his own show too, as does Kristen Bell who reunites high school classmates and makes them perform musicals in Encore.
 More is coming in 2020, including several new Marvel TV shows that promise to be must-watch material.